arielhr1987/leira-roles/README.txt

 * Delete user defined capabilities.
 * Grant or revoke capabilities to user

+= Development =

 This plugin is open source.
-You can view the source code here: https://github.com/arielhr1987/leira-roles.
+You can view the source code here: [Github](https://github.com/arielhr1987/leira-roles).

 == Installation ==